taishiwalden/taishiwalden.com/src/posts/blog/sos-website.md

 I built a 4-page marketing website consisting of a home, about, services, and contact page and connected the [github repository](https://github.com/taishiwalden/seattle-outdoor-services) to Netlify for continuous deployment.
 I implemented Google Analytics tracking code and built a Data Studio Dashboard to interpret website performance in an easy work.

+For streamlining online customer communications, I integrated the contact form with Seattle Outdoor Services' Slack workspace, so the team receives mobile push notifications and enables them to respond quicker.

 ### View the live project: [seattleoutdoorservices.com](https://www.seattleoutdoorservices.com/)

 ## Skills